-25. Right to admit, decline or dismiss student(s)Ballet51 Dance Studio reserves the right to admit, decline or dismiss any student(s) at its sole discretion.
+Ballet51 Dance Studio reserves the right to move student(s) up or down a level, admit, decline or dismiss any student(s) at its sole discretion.

 Ballet51 Dance Studio reserves the right to use any photographs and videos taken from classes and Ballet51 performances for publicity and promotional activities.
 The Studio reserves all rights on the materials in any form of media.
 No copying or reproduction is allowed without prior permission sought from Ballet51 Dance Studio.

 31. Terms and Conditions

 All fees must be paid in S$ (Singapore Dollars) in advance before Class commences.

 Participants with a history of serious illness, are unfit or unsure of the status of their health should obtain medical clearance before joining any exercise activity.

 Ballet51 will not be responsible, nor will it be required to compensate, for any cost of any loss, damage or injury caused to the participant at the premises of the school.